-- Since there have been several rounds of edits by multiple contributors, you may find the language could benefit from additional editing to improve flow and general readability.
+- Since there have been several rounds of edits by multiple contributors, you may find the language could benefit from additional editing.
 Please focus on the concepts versus the wording to make sure the policies are in line with county goals.
-Additional editing will take place once all substantive changes are completed.
-That said, if there are particular policies where language issues stand in the way of effectively communicating the intent of the policy, please let Land Use staff know. - The county decision bodies only have decision authority over policies that affect the county (not those focusing on the city only).
+Additional editing will take place once all substantive changes are completed and will improve organization, reduce redundancies and improve overall flow and readability. - That said, if there are particular policies where language issues stand in the way of effectively communicating the intent of the policy, please let Land Use staff know. - Under the BVCP, the county decision bodies only have decision authority over policies that affect the county (not those focusing on the city only).
 However, for practical purposes policy sections will be put forward for county approval in their entirety (i.e., county bodies won't be asked to vote on policies one by one).
 When reading through the policies, please review the city and county roles and references in the policy language.
 Most policies refer to both "city and county."
 However, some refer only to the city.
 County staff is in the process of identifying potential locations in the policy text where adding reference to the county warrants consideration.
 Staff welcomes PC's feedback on this topic.
 If you identify cases in which you believe reference to the county should be added or removed, please let Land Use staff know. - As noted, the Housing and Built Environment sections are on a different schedule, and policies in these sections have not yet undergone comprehensive updates.
 Therefore, significant additional changes may be made to these sections in the months to come that are not yet identified in the current draft.
 At this time, staff is looking for initial feedback on those sections.